sj-piano/bitcoin_toolset_python3/README.md

 ```

-change_address: Inputs will be selected from the available list until their combined value exceeds the total output value.
-Any surplus value (minus the fee) will be sent to the change address.
+change_address: Inputs will be selected from the available list until their combined value exceeds the total output value + the fee value.
+Any surplus value will be sent to the change address.

 fee: The transaction fee in satoshi.

 fee_rate: An alternative option to `fee`.
 The transaction fee rate in satoshi/byte.

-Note: If the change value is not big enough to pay the fee, and there are still unused inputs available, these inputs will be added one-by-one to the transaction until their combined value (plus the change amount) exceeds the required fee.
-Any surplus value will be sent to the change address.

 max_fee: The maximum fee in satoshi that is permitted in the transaction.